 Something in the concept and the delivery then, somewhere at the heart of what Takami has done here, makes for a dark energy that transcends the material itself.
 You might not like it what it has to say, but it's powerful nonetheless.

-Big thanks to Lichfield SF & Fantasy Book Club, whose discussions informed this review.
+Big thanks to book club friends, whose discussions informed this review.